Health Lifestyle

 iStock.com/Tatiana Plotnikova

-Added potassium and magnesium appear to work to regulate blood pressure largely because the modern diet is so high in sodium.
-So it stands to reason that reducing salt intake can make a big difference in managing hypertension.
+Potassium and magnesium appear to work to regulate blood pressure largely because the modern diet is so high in sodium.
+That gives us another lever to pull; simply reducing salt intake can make a big difference in managing hypertension.

-A whole foods, plant-based diet is naturally low in sodium — the trick is not to add sodium in its many forms and disguises.
-These include straight-up salt, such as table salt, Himalayan pink salt, and Celtic sea salt, as well as soy sauce and its variations — tamari, shoyu, and liquid aminos.
+A whole food, plant-based diet is naturally low in sodium; the trick is to avoid adding sodium in its many forms (and disguises).
+These include straight-up salt — table salt, Himalayan pink salt, and Celtic sea salt — as well as soy sauce and its variations: tamari, shoyu, and liquid aminos.
 Sodium also appears in many sauces, dips, spreads, and other condiments, in addition to most packaged foods.

 A version of whole food, plant-based eating called SOS-free (SOS stands for sugar, oil, and salt) is especially good for those whose blood pressure spikes when they ingest excess sodium.

 How much is too much sodium for blood pressure?
-While the exact sodium threshold varies by individual and also depends on how much potassium and magnesium a person consumes, you generally want to keep your sodium intake to fewer than two grams per day (which, since salt is 40% sodium and 60% chloride, comes to five grams of table salt, or ⅞ of a teaspoon).
-That’s the amount shown to reduce blood pressure and the risk of cardiovascular disease, stroke, and coronary heart attack.
+While the exact sodium threshold varies by individual and also depends on how much potassium and magnesium a person consumes, you generally want to keep your sodium intake to fewer than 2 grams per day (which, since salt is about 40% sodium and 60% chloride, comes to 5 grams of table salt, or seven-eighths of a teaspoon).
+Staying below that level has been shown to help lower blood pressure and reduce the risk of cardiovascular disease, stroke, and heart attacks.

-A large 2013 meta-analysis of 34 clinical trials showed that a reduction in salt intake may improve cardiovascular health, not only through reduced blood pressure but also by benefiting vascular and arterial function.
+A large 2013 meta-analysis of 34 clinical trials showed that reducing salt intake may improve cardiovascular health, not only by lowering blood pressure but also by benefiting vascular and arterial function.

-Too much salt, on the other hand, may provoke water retention, leading to a condition of high flow in arterial vessels.
-This can cause fluid to collect in the lower legs or abdomen, also known as edema.
+Too much salt, on the other hand, may cause water retention, leading to increased flow in arterial vessels.
+This can cause fluid to accumulate in the lower legs or abdomen, a condition known as edema.

 Overall, reducing sodium intake has been identified as one of the most cost-effective measures countries can take to improve population health outcomes.